How to Create Magnetic Employer Brand Content

 4. Industry and Corporate Podcasts

-Or, what more and more companies are doing, consider launching your own Internal or Corporate Podcast.
 Corporate podcasts can improve culture, communication, and collaboration, foster trust and transparency, and encourage continuous learning and innovation.
-These directly correlate to increased employee productivity, satisfaction, and engagement, strengthening your employer brand and employee advocacy.
+Interview leaders, recruiters, employees, and clients to boost productivity, satisfaction, and engagement.

 5. HR and Employer Brand Case Studies

 Your company isn't just *in* business.
-It’s a force *for* good.
+It’s a force *for* good business.

-By the time most people are ready to apply, they’ve spent a lot of time reading about you.
-If you want them to read content that positions you shine as a catalyst, partner, and employer of choice, you don’t want to rely on Glassdoor.
-You’ll want to publish your own employer brand content.
+By the time most people are ready to apply, they’ve read a lot about you.
+Don’t rely on third-party reviews alone.
+Publish your own employer brand content.
 Consistently.

-• Click here to learn more about my employer brand copywriting, HR content writing, and HR storytelling services
+• Click here for more about employer brand storytelling content services

-• Click here if you're ready to get started on a project
+• Click here if you want to book a call to chat about a project

 In the interest of ethics and transparency, this post was written by BrandWell AI, with AI copyediting by me and ChatGPT.
 When blogging for myself, I experiment with AI, a lot.
 Please note that I’m an affiliate with BrandWell and prefer their AI to others I’ve seen for long-form content creation.
 I may receive a commission if you use this link to sign up for any of their services.
 Post published February 2025.